altmattr/2024-honours/josh/0313_current_technical_solutions.md

 Single shot detectors (SSDs) represent a middle ground using predefined regions based on a grid of anchor points across the image, allowing for the detection of objects at various scales and aspect ratios.
 However, SSDs often produce overlapping detections, requiring post-processing techniques like non-maximum suppression to refine the results.

-The accuracy of object detection models is typically measured by intersection-over-union (IOU) for location accuracy and per cent correct for label accuracy.
+The accuracy of object detection models is typically measured by intersection-over-union (IOU) for location accuracy and the percent correct for label accuracy.

 Several models have emerged within this framework: